Gamerdudee/holmes-enforcement-model/docs/declaratory-entity-immunities.md

 > are protected under Declaratory Intellectual Property."

 🛡️ This means:
-- You **own all structural logic and triggers** inside HEM
+- Full ownership of structural logic and triggers inside HEM
-- Any retaliation or use of HEM logic without licensing = violation
+- Retaliation or unlicensed use = clause violation
-- All interactions are **auto-protected by IP logic and retroactive enforcement**
+- Interactions are auto-protected via DIP and retroactive royalty enforcement

 ---